 Our nurses are committed to assisting patients and their families by providing continual education about treatment related issues while offering personal nursing care.
 All infusion staff are trained in biotherapy and chemotherapy administration.
 Many of our registered nurses are certified in oncology and all nurses are involved in ongoing education to learn the latest treatments available to our patients and newest trends in patient care.

 Our on-site lab allows patients to receive testing on-location and delivers test results in a fast and efficient manner.
 Most lab work can be performed in our offices; but for those tests that must be run at another site, we perform blood draws.
 Bone marrow biopsies are done in our procedure room.

 Cancer patients in rural Nebraska deserve the same quality care as anyone else.
-That’s why we offer eleven communities across Nebraska access to our experience and state-of-the-art technology.
+That’s why we offer ten communities across Nebraska access to our experience and state-of-the-art technology.
 It’s our way of delivering personalized care to patients every day.
 Travel doesn’t need to be a part of your journey to better health – leave that to us.
 Yet another way we are leading cancer care.